nickassafkirk/Cartel-Coffee/README.md

 #### User Stories

 ##### Basic user stories
-1. Daniel needs to see the menu and phone number so he can order for collection.
+1. Daniel needs to see the menu and phone number so he can order foof for collection.
 2. Lisa needs to fill out a contact form so that she can make a reservation for lunch.
 3. Marius wants to view the stores's product range and contact details so he can order products remotely.
 4. Paul wants to view a gallery of the Cafe and their social media, so he can decide if it is an appropriate environment to hold a business meeting.